-- A copy of the current prison rules for all prisons is kept in the Bulletin Board/prison rules folder for each prison.
+- A copy of the current prison rules for all prison, is kept in the G:\PPS Head WLG\Bulletin Board\Prison Rules folder.

 - Should any prison director decide to rescind, alter an existing or implement a new prison rule, they must:

-- select the template located in the Bulletin Board/prison rules 2019 folder to create a new Prison Rule
+- select the template [I.07.Form.06 Prison Rule] to create a new Prison Rule

-- select the existing word document in their prison folder to make any alterations to an existing Prison Rule
+- select the existing word document in their prison folder to make any alterations to an existing Prison Rules

-- select the current Prison Rule, print off a copy and endorse it as 'rescinded ' and save it in the 'rescinded folder' if removing any Prison Rule.
+- select the current Prison Rule, print off a copy and endorse it as 'rescinded ' if removing any Prison Rule.

-- In all cases when rescinding, altering or creating a new Prison Rule, the prison director must consult with Legal Services before signing and saving the Prison Rule to ensure the rationale for a prison-specific rule is aligned to the legislative purpose.
+When rescinding, altering, or creating a new prison rule, the prison director must consult with Legal Services before signing and saving the prison rule to ensure the rationale for a prison specific rule is aligned to the legislative purpose.